Constraining and Comparing the Dynamical Dark Energy and f(R) Modified Gravity Models with Cosmological Distance Measurements: Observational data

 The two datasets also differ in their treatment in cosmological analysis.
 In SN~Ia cosmology, the absolute magnitude $M$ and the Hubble constant $H_0$ cannot be independently constrained, as they are fully degenerate.
 Accordingly, the PantheonPlus sample provides the observed $B$-band peak magnitude $m_B$ together with the uncertainty, so that the absolute magnitude $M$ can be treated as a free parameter to be constrained \citep{2022ApJ...938..110B}.
 By comparison, the DESY5 introduces the nuisance parameter $\mathcal{M} \equiv M + 5\log_{10}(c/H_0)$, which combines the dependence on $M$ and $H_0$, and then marginalizes over $\mathcal{M}$ \citep{2024ApJ...973L..14D}.
-Therefore, we will use these two datasets separately in the fitting process, and discuss the differences of their corresponding constraint results.
+Therefore, when using the DESY5 data, $M$ does not need to be treated as a free parameter and no constraint on $M$ is obtained.
+Finally, we will use these two datasets separately in the fitting process, and discuss the differences of their corresponding constraint results.

 In the $\Lambda \rm CDM$ or $w_0w_a\rm CDM$ cosmological model, the distance modulus $\mu_{\rm DE}$ of SNe Ia can be derived as

 Here, $d_L(z)$ is the luminosity distance at redshift $z$, and in a flat universe, it can be written as